marcusblevin/downloadFile/README.md

 # downloadFile

-This class is an asynchronous implementation of downloading a file from a web URL to a local drive path using a new thread.
+This class is an asynchronous implementation of downloading a file from a web URL to a local drive path using a new thread for non-blocking purposes.

 ## Deployment